Meruem96/Terragoat/README.md

 >"timeout waiting for token from portal" in the error message ?</br>
 >wait a minute then re apply by restarting the script: </br>
 >bash setup.sh

+### [4] Error about a resource name already taken
+>every case sensitive resource names are created with a random value at the end to avoid this error, but sometimes you can be out of luck ... </br>
+>restart the script will correct the error